adamghill/dj-angles/README.md

 #### Callable

-When the dictionary value is a callable, the output can be completely controlled.
+When the dictionary value is a callable, the output is completely controlled by the output of the function.

 ```python
 # settings.py